On C*-algebras associated to right LCM semigroups: Some results on semigroups

-for $s,t\in T$ and $p, q\in P$. \end{definition} Examples of semidirect products are $ax+b$-semigroups, where $T$ comprises the additive structure, and $P$ the multiplicative structure in some ring or field.
-By a slight abuse of notation, we refer to general $T\rtimes_\theta P$ as $ax+b$-semigroups.
+Examples of semidirect products are $ax+b$-semigroups, where $T$ comprises the additive structure, and $P$ the multiplicative structure in some ring or field.
 It is known that $T\rtimes_\theta P$ is right cancellative when $T$ and $P$ are both right cancellative, and $T\rtimes_\theta P$ is left cancellative when $T$ and $P$ are both left cancellative and, in addition, $\theta$ is an action by injective endomorphisms of $T$.

-In the next result we describe $S^*$ in the case of $S$ associated to a semidirect product $S=\gxp$ in which $G$ is a group.
+In the next result we describe $S^*$ in the case of a semidirect product $S=\gxp$ in which $G$ is a group.